 With a team of 130 employees, you can be assured that irrespective of the remittance corridor you fall in, you will get the support you need to make your transfer.

 The simplicity of Azimo has endeared the company to a wider customer base.
 Coupled with the low fees and favourable rates, Azimo scores highly on many fronts.
-Here is what we think makes Azimo a great company.
+Here is the Azimo review and what we think makes it a great company.

 Azimo allows for 5 types of transfers: